 Many minestrone soups are not vegan because sometimes they add meat and even if they don’t have meat, many of them use a meat-based broth.

-However, it was easy to make this minestrone soup vegan by using vegetable broth and using vegetables.
+However, it was easy to make this gluten free minestrone soup vegan by using vegetable broth and using vegetables.
+It’s fun to learn more about minestrone soup and its history.

 What I love About This Italian Vegetable Soup